AngerM/angerm.github.io/_posts/2019-08-06-first-post.md

 ---
-title: "Post: Standard"
+title: "First post!"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog
 tags:
-  - Post Formats
-  - readability
-  - standard
+  - First!
 ---

 First post?
 Not sure what I'm going to do with this site yet... still deciding.